Rank #1 on Google Maps

 • Use URLVoid to assess its online reputation.

-5) DNS and WHOIS history reveals deeper issues
+5) Unstable DNS and WHOIS history

-Here’s what you should watch out for:
+Here is what you should watch out for:

 These patterns point to bulletproof hosting, domain flipping, or shady affiliate use.